 Rare: may affect up to 1 in 1,000 people:

 Not known: frequency cannot be estimated from the available data

 Please see your doctor if you notice any of these side effects and they cause you concern, or if you notice any side effects not listed in this leaflet.

 If you get any side effects, talk to your doctor or nurse.
 This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via the Yellow Card Scheme Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
 By reporting side effects you can help provide more information on the safety of this medicine.

 Keep this medicine out of the sight and reach of children.

-This medicine should not be used after the expiry date which is stated on the ampoule (a small bottle) label and carton, after EXP.
+Do not use this medicine after the expiry date which is stated on the ampoule (a small bottle) label and carton, after ‘EXP’.
 The expiry date refers to the last day of that month.

 If only part of the contents of an ampoule is used, the remaining solution should be discarded.

 Do not use this medicine if you notice a haziness or precipitate.